thestubborndev/finance_tracker_server/README.md

 #### Airtable

-You will need to [sign up](https://airtable.com/) for an Airtable account.
+You will need to <a href="https://airtable.com/" target="_blank">sign up</a>
+ for an Airtable account.
 Once you have an account:

-1. [Install the Finance Tracker template](https://airtable.com/shrA09QDhlYHBPMB3) by clicking the `Copy base` button.
+1. <a href="https://airtable.com/shr7hsDfj0vyFhO63" target="_blank">Install the Finance Tracker template</a>
+ by clicking the `Copy base` button.

-2. Visit your [user account page](https://airtable.com/account) in order to click the "Generate API key" link.
+2. Visit your <a href="https://airtable.com/account" target="_blank">user account page</a>
+ in order to click the "Generate API key" link.
 Set this key to the `AIRTABLE_API_KEY` environment variable.

-4. Next, go to the [Airtable API page](https://airtable.com/api), select the Finance Tracker base from the list to see it's custom documentation. set as an environment variable the appId corresponding to the `Finance Tracker` base from an example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`).
+4. Next, go to the <a href="https://airtable.com/api" target="_blank">Airtable API page</a>
+, select the Finance Tracker base from the list to see it's custom documentation. set as an environment variable the appId corresponding to the `Finance Tracker` base from an example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`).

 And that's it for Airtable!

 #### Open Exchange Rates (Optional)

-If you are interested in updating the USD value of assets denominated in fiat currencies, you can [sign up for an Open Exchange Rates account](https://openexchangerates.org/) and get a free API key.
+If you are interested in updating the USD value of assets denominated in fiat currencies, you can <a href="https://openexchangerates.org/" target="_blank">sign up for an Open Exchange Rates account</a>
+ and get a free API key.
 Set it with:

 ``` bash
 export OPEN_EXCHANGE_API_KEY=[your-oex-api-key]